 • Q:Do I have grounds for a premises liability claim?

 A:When determining whether to file a claim or lawsuit on behalf of an injured individual, our firm looks at several factors.
 First and foremost, we must determine that we can meet the burden of proof in your case.
-This involves proving that 1) the property owner owed you a duty of care based on your status as an entrant, meaning you were lawfully on the property when you were injured; 2) the property owner was negligent, meaning they failed to remove, repair, or warn of a dangerous property condition or failed to conduct adequate property maintenance; and 3) you suffered significant injuries/damages, justifying the filing of a claim.
+This involves proving that 1) the property owner owed you a duty of care based on your status as an entrant, meaning you were lawfully on the property when you were injured; 2) the property owner was negligent, meaning they failed to remove, repair, or warn of a dangerous property condition or failed to conduct adequate property maintenance; and 3) you suffered significant injuries/damages, justifying the filing of a premises liability claim.

 • Q:What is "causation" in a premises liability case?